1technophile/OpenMQTTGateway/docs/upload/binaries.md

 * Choose ESP32 DownloadTool
 * Set the files and the address as below:
 ![Flash download tool](../img/OpenMQTTgateway_ESP32_binary_flash.png)
-And set the parameters used by Arduino IDE, we are able to upload to ESP32 a binary file containing OpenMQTTGateway.
 * Set the config as above
 * Connect your ESP32 board and select the COM port
 * Click on erase if it is your first upload